2022 Northeast Grand Prix: Entries

 A total of 15 cars took part in the event, split across two classes.
 5 cars were entered in GTD Pro, and 10 in GTD.

-GTD Pro saw a reduced entry total after the #79 WeatherTech Racing entry of Cooper MacNeil and returning co-driver Jules Gounon moved to the GTD class, having competed in the Pro class for the first six events of the season.
+GTD Pro saw a reduced entry total after the No. 79 WeatherTech Racing entry of Cooper MacNeil and returning co-driver Jules Gounon moved to the GTD class, having competed in the Pro class for the first six events of the season.
 MacNeil, an FIA Silver-rated driver, had been eligible to compete in the Pro-Am GTD class for the entire season, and cited the change as an effort to support Mercedes-AMG's push for the GTD manufacturer's championship as well as for undisclosed internal reasons.
-Jack Hawksworth, who drove the #14 GTD Pro entry for Vasser Sullivan Racing, returned after missing the previous two rounds due to injuries suffered in a motocross accident.
+Jack Hawksworth, who drove the No. 14 GTD Pro entry for Vasser Sullivan Racing, returned after missing the previous two rounds due to injuries suffered in a motocross accident.
 In GTD, several teams returned after forgoing the international round at Canadian Tire Motorsport Park, which only paid points towards the WeatherTech Sprint Cup.
 Wright Motorsports and Team Korthoff Motorsports returned, as did CarBahn with Peregrine Racing, who had sourced a replacement Lamborghini Huracán GT3 chassis after damaging their primary car during the 6 Hours of Watkins Glen in June.
 The Inception Racing McLaren did not return after skipping the race at Mosport, as the team continued to juggle a dual North American and European campaign.

 Practice

+There were two practice sessions preceding the start of the race on Saturday, both on Friday.
+The first session lasted 80 minutes on Friday morning while the second session lasted for 75 minutes on Friday afternoon.

 Practice 1

-The first practice session took place at 11:25 AM ET and ended with John Edwards topping the charts for BMW M Team RLL, with a lap time of 51.735.
+The first practice session took place at 11:25 am ET and ended with John Edwards topping the charts for BMW M Team RLL, with a lap time of 51.735.

 Practice 2

-The second practice session took place at 3:05 PM ET and ended with Matt Campbell topping the charts for Pfaff Motorsports, with a lap time of 51.050.
+The second practice session took place at 3:05 pm ET and ended with Matt Campbell topping the charts for Pfaff Motorsports, with a lap time of 51.050.